yogthos/mycelium/README.md

 LLM coding agents fail at large codebases for the same reason humans do: unbounded context.
 Mycelium solves this by constraining each component to a fixed scope with an explicit contract.
 An agent implementing a cell never needs to see the rest of the application — just its schema and test harness.

+See [Managing Complexity with Mycelium](https://yogthos.net/posts/2026-02-25-ai-at-scale.html) for a longer rationale.

 ## Quick Start

 ```clojure